 "The Roughnecks have found a valuable oxygen source and Doc and Flores connect a compressor to pump oxygen to the ship, but they wind up missing.
 Can the Roughnecks find their missing comrades and solve the mystery of the giant creature that they have landed in?"

-On this day in 2015, The Department Of Time aired "Cómo se reescribe el tiempo."
-This served as the third episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2015 (in Spain), The Department Of Time aired "Cómo se reescribe el tiempo."
+Officially, this served as the third episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "Lola's use of an unregistered time door in 1940 Montserrat Abbey to save Spanish members of the French Resistance goes sour when one is captured and shares his knowledge with Heinrich Himmler."